Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 |site|Releases documentation site repository|
 |site-development|Development documentation site repository|

-## Required repositories
+## Repositories in detail

 ---

 ### Code repository

-This is expected to be a repository on GitHub.
+By default, a GitHub repository.

 Maven does not handle the code repository.
 It is defined in the POM, and it is a vital part of the project life cycle, but is not directly handled by Maven.